RooVetGit/Roo-Code-Docs/docs/getting-started/connecting-api-provider.md

    - For **Anthropic**: select `claude-3-7-sonnet-20250219` ([model details](https://www.anthropic.com/pricing#anthropic-api))

 :::info Model Selection Advice
-We strongly recommend **Claude 3.7 Sonnet** for the best experience—it "just works" out of the box.
+We strongly recommend **Claude 3.7 Sonnet** for the best experience—it generally "just works" out of the box.
 Roo Code has been extensively optimized for this model's capabilities and instruction-following behavior.

 Selecting alternative models is an advanced feature that introduces complexity.
 Different models vary significantly in how they follow tool instructions, parse formats, and maintain context through multi-step operations.
 If you do experiment with other models, choose ones specifically designed for structured reasoning and tool use.
 :::